 For those concerned about microwave safety

-- 2 large russet potatoes, unpeeled, any kind of potato
+- 2 large russet potatoes unpeeled, any kind of potato

-- sea salt, to taste
+- sea salt to taste

-- chili powder, to taste
+- chili powder to taste (optional)

-- The instruction booklet says it takes about 3-4 minutes, but I have found to get them crispy in my microwave, it takes 7-8 minutes.
+- The instruction booklet says it takes about 3-4 minutes, but I have found to get them crispy in my microwave, it takes 7 minutes.
 No oil needed!